neuro-inc/platform-docs/core/platform-storage/storage.md

 $ apolo storage mkdir -p storage:nero-assistant/ModelCode/VoiceExperiment
 ```

-The folder is created and you can verify this by running the `apolo storage ls` command or in the Web UI.
+The folder is created and you can verify this by running the `apolo storage ls` command or in the Apolo Console.

 ### Moving files between the storage and my local file system&#x20;